 While the menu has no particular regional focus, it will change with the seasons.
 Southern-Italian dishes and ingredients will take pride of place in summer and spring, while the team will move towards northern-style cooking in the cooler months.

-Until then, lap up what’s left of the excellent weather in Va Penne’s outdoor courtyard, which has room for 40 people.
+Va Penne has an outdoor courtyard, which has room for 40 people.
 Inside, there’s a curved front bar, exposed red brick and cosy booth seating built by the same person responsible for the Joe’s fit-out – a dose of familiarity for those not quite ready to move on.

 493 High Street, Northcote